Who is the hubverse for?#

 Data analysts#

 With the standardized data formats and schema in each hub, you can confidently write analysis scripts that will work for all model submissions to a hub.
-No data cleaning needed.
+No data cleaning is needed.
 To get started, you can read the accessing data from a hub vignette from the {hubData} R package

 Once you have access to the data, you can summarise it in the following ways: